Bánh Mì Recipe – Vietnamese Sandwiches w/ Pork Belly

 Follow my recipe for a lighter pickly taste, and higher daikon to carrot ratio.
 Once you get the hang of it, you can tweak it to your liking as well!

-Onions are optional in the sandwich, and jalapenos are too, but just about every shop includes them by default.
+Sliced jalapeños are optional in the sandwich, but just about every shop includes them by default.
 If you need a drink to pair with your Vietnamese sandwich, there’s nothing more fitting than a cà phê sữa đá, or an iced Vietnamese coffee!

 two mini banh mi sandwiches